 I share with you a story (thanks to Sunny Mistra) about Arunima Sinha, 26, who hails from the northern state of Uttar Pradesh.
 Despite her ill fate, she became the First Female Amputee to climb Mount Everest.

 As you read this story, you will admire this young lady for her courage and faith.

-On the 11th of April 2011, A National level Volley Ball player was travelling from Lucknow to Delhi in a train named “Padmavati Express”.
+On the 11th of April 2011, A National level Volley Ballplayer was traveling from Lucknow to Delhi in a train named “Padmavati Express”.
 She was boarding a ticket on General Coach as she had to go to Delhi and do the exams of C.I.S.F.

 Sinha was badly injured and suffered some serious injuries in the leg and pelvic regions.
-She was admitted in AIIMS for about 4 months and after that she was released but the most tragic part of the incident was that the doctors had to cut her left leg.
+She was admitted to AIIMS for about 4 months and after that, she was released but the most tragic part of the incident was that the doctors had to cut her left leg.

-In the 4 months that she spent at the hospital , she gained massive media coverage.
+In the 4 months that she spent at the hospital, she gained massive media coverage.
 This added fuel to her depression and frustration.
-She was also awarded a compensation by the government and was provided a prosthetic leg, free of charge by a private Delhi-based Indian company .
+She was also awarded compensation by the government and was provided a prosthetic leg, free of charge by a private Delhi-based Indian company.

 Sinha knew that her career as a Volleyball player had come to an end but she did not quit or lose hope.
 Instead,………………..

 She took the inspiration from Indian Cricketer “Yuvraj Singh“.
 She felt if he can recover from cancer, she too can recover from her ill fate.
 So she decided to climb Mount Everest.

 At first, things seemed quite difficult but she got excellent support from her parents, brother, and coach.
 She started training gradually and then met the iconic Bachendri Pal (The first Indian woman to climb Mount Everest) who was moved on seeing her indomitable spirit.
 She started training at Uttarkashi Camp.